Brightify/Cuckoo/README.md

 ### Usage

 Usage of Cuckoo is similar to [Mockito](http://mockito.org/) and [Hamcrest](http://hamcrest.org/).
 But there are some differences and limitations caused by generating the mocks and Swift language itself.
-List of all supported features can be found [here](https://github.com/SwiftKit/CuckooGenerator).
-You can find complete example in [tests](Tests) concretely in [CuckooAPITest](Tests/CuckooAPITest.swift).
+List of all supported features can be found below.
+You can find complete example in [tests](Tests).

 #### Mock initialization